A note for all this week on finding balance...helpful not just in the dance studio, but in our lives.

 Met fellow MAPPers (online at least)?

-If you haven't don't panic! do talk to your advisor if you're stuck with anything though!
+If you haven't don't panic! do talk to your advisor if

 Those new to the MA, if you have set up your blog and sent us your address you're now added to the list of blog addresses on unihub so that others can find and follow your blog - have a go this week at posting something, sharing your thoughts coming onto the MA maybe, something of your area of work, so that others can begin to get to know you a little.
 As we go through the term we will ask you to pick up on elements of each others blogs in order to form seeds of discussion for our monthly Skype meetings.